-- A. The subject site is located within the Flamingo Park Local Historic District. - B. Based on the plans and documents submitted with the application, the documentation in the file, the testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the existing rear accessory building located at 826 Meridian Avenue, originally constructed in 1924, is not consistent with the definition of Contributing in Section 114-1 of the City Code as shall be classified as Non-Contributing within the Miami Beach Historic Properties Database. - C. Based on the plans and documents submitted with the application, testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the project as submitted: - 1.
-Is not consistent with Sea Level Rise and Resiliency Review Criteria (1) in Section 133-50(a) of the Miami Beach Code. - 2.
+- A. The subject site is located within the Flamingo Park Local Historic District. - B. Based on the plans and documents submitted with the application, testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the project as submitted: - 1.
+Is consistent with Sea Level Rise and Resiliency Review Criteria in Section 133-50(a) of the Miami Beach Code. - 2.
 Is consistent with the Certificate of Appropriateness Criteria in Section 118-564(a)(1) of the Miami Beach Code. - 3.
-Is consistent with Certificate of Appropriateness Criteria in Section 118-564(a)(2) of the Miami Beach Code
+Is consistent with Certificate of Appropriateness Criteria in Section 118-564(a)(2) of the Miami Beach Code - 4.
+Is not consistent with Certificate of Appropriateness Criteria 'b' & 'l' in Section 118-564(a)(3) of the Miami Beach Code. - 5.
+Is consistent with Certificate of Appropriateness Criteria in Section 118-564(f)(4) of the Miami Beach Code. - C. The project would be consistent with the criteria and requirements of section 118-564 and 133-50(a) if the following conditions are met:

-- 4. Is not consistent with Certificate of Appropriateness Criteria 'b' in Section 118-564(a)(3) of the Miami Beach Code. - 5.
-Is consistent with Certificate of Appropriateness Criteria in Section 118-564(f)(4) of the Miami Beach Code. - D. The project would be consistent with the criteria and requirements of section 118-564 and 133-50(a) if the following conditions are met: - 1.
-Revised elevation, site plan and floor plan drawings shall be submitted and, at a minimum, such drawings shall incorporate the following: - a.
-Final details of all exterior surface finishes and materials, including samples, shall be submitted, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - b.
+- 1. Revised elevation, site plan and floor plan drawings shall be submitted and, at a minimum, such drawings shall incorporate the following: - a.
+A minimum 4'-0" tall site wall or similar screening device shall be provided along the east and west sides of the surface parking area, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - b.
+Final details of all exterior surface finishes and materials, including samples, shall be submitted, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - c.
 All roof-top fixtures, air-conditioning units and mechanical devices shall be clearly noted on a revised roof plan and elevation drawings and shall be screened from view, in a manner to be reviewed and approved by staff, consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - 2.
 A revised landscape plan, prepared by a Professional Landscape Architect, registered in the State of Florida, and corresponding site plan, shall be submitted to and approved by staff.
 The species type, quantity, dimensions, spacing, location and overall height of all plant material shall be clearly delineated and subject to the review and approval of staff.
 At a minimum, such plan shall incorporate the following: - a.
-All hedge and ground cover plantings within the front yard shall not exceed 36" in height at maturity. - b.
-Prior to issuance of a Building Permit, the applicant shall provide a Tree Report prepared by a Certified Arborist for any existing canopy shade trees with a DBH of 3" or greater located in public or private property, which may be scheduled for removal or relocation for the review and approval of the City of Miami Beach Urban Forester. - c.
+Prior to issuance of a Building Permit, the applicant shall provide a Tree Report prepared by a Certified Arborist for any existing canopy shade trees with a DBH of 3" or greater located in public or private property, which may be scheduled for removal or relocation for the review and approval of the City of Miami Beach Urban Forester. - b.
 The A fully automatic irrigation system with 100% coverage and an automatic rain sensor in order to render the system inoperative in the event of rain.